Candice Wiggins

 Candice Dana Wiggins (born February 14, 1987) is an American former professional basketball player.
-Wiggins played college basketball at Stanford University, where she graduated as the all-time leading scorer in Stanford and Pac-10 women's basketball history.
+She played college basketball for the Stanford Cardinal, becoming the all-time leading scorer in Stanford and Pac-10 women's basketball history.
 Throughout her playing career, Wiggins played for the Minnesota Lynx, Tulsa Shock, Los Angeles Sparks and New York Liberty of the Women's National Basketball Association (WNBA) and has played overseas in Spain and Greece.
 Wiggins has won a WNBA championship (2011) and a WNBA Sixth Woman of the Year (2008).

 Early life

 Candice Wiggins was born in Baltimore, Maryland in 1987 where her father, Alan Wiggins, played Major League Baseball for the Baltimore Orioles.
 After playing for the Orioles, her father, with wife Angela, son Alan Jr., and daughters Cassandra and Candice moved back to the San Diego, California area, where he had previously played for the San Diego Padres.

 When Wiggins was three years of age, she was hit by a car backing out of a driveway and almost lost one of her eyes.
 When Wiggins was in the first grade, she scored 30 points playing against fourth graders in basketball.
 By the time she was in fifth grade, she had to play on boys' teams so she could play at a competitive level.

 Wiggins' father died of AIDS when Wiggins was only four years old.
 "It was a scary time.
 No one would talk about it," Wiggins recalls.
 "A young girl wants to know about her Dad dying of AIDS.
 But it was taboo," she said.
 Wiggins has partnered with Until There's A Cure (UTAC), a non-profit organization that raises awareness and funds to combat AIDS through the sale of The Bracelet.